University of Michigan

 "It takes more effort to restrict access to specific units than to make GIS available to everyone," says Peter Knoop, research computing consultant at the University of Michigan.
 Though based in the College of Literature, Science, and the Arts (LSA), Knoop enabled autoprovisioned enterprise logins for faculty, staff, and students across the university.
 The result is an enterprise-class, scalable, and robust GIS environment in which independent, dispersed support staff assist with the use of GIS and facilitate its adoption in nontraditional domains, rather than spending time managing access to GIS resources.
 See more about this special achievement by viewing their dashboard.

-Use Operations Dashboard for ArcGIS to put together your own dashboard.
+Use ArcGIS Dashboards to put together your own dashboard.

 Clean Wolverines Together on Campus

-Bring inspiration to your courses by getting started with GeoPlanner for ArcGIS and Story Maps.
+Bring inspiration to your courses by getting started with ArcGIS GeoPlanner and Story Maps.

 Enhancing Digital Humanities Courses with Story Maps

 Check out the Story Maps for Digital Humanities collection to help you transform your digital humanities coursework.

 Innovation Pathways—GIS in Fieldwork